Writing here today is part of establishing my new routine.

 Thursday June 21st

 Jane is waiting at the airport for her flight to Hamilton.
 The airport is fogged in and it looks as though there will be no domestic flights for a few hours.
 I'm going to miss her.
-We've been together since May 30th.
+We've been together since April 10th, nearly 12 weeks.
 I think she'll miss me although I know she's looking forward to having her home to herself again, just as I am enjoying having my flat to myself.

 Airport Update Jane re-booked for a mid-day flight tomorrow so hopefully it will not be affected by fog.
 We will enjoy another day.
 It's not too hard to say goodbye when I will be going to Whitianga again in less than 6 weeks.